Israel–Morocco relations: Reign of Hassan II (1961–1999)

 Under Hassan II's reign, the topic of Israel remained highly controversial within Morocco, leading to all contacts and negotiations with the Israeli state being conducted clandestinely and away from public scrutiny.

 ha-Misgeret 'The Framework'

 In 1955, the Mossad, especially David Ben-Gurion and Isser Harel, established ha-Misgeret (המסגרת 'The Framework'), a clandestine, underground Zionist militia and organization in Morocco headed by Shlomo Havilio ('Louis').
 Its agents were European and Israeli Jews, and it served as Mossad's base in Morocco.
 An 'Ulpan' kindergarten for teaching Hebrew in Casablanca established in 1954 by Yehudit Galili, an envoy of the Jewish Agency, would serve as a hiding place for weapons of ha-Misgeret.
 Galili herself would join and serve ha-Misgeret as a spy and recruiter.
 After Moroccan independence in 1956, through an agreement between Isser Harel of the Mossad and Shlomo Zalman Shragai of the Jewish Agency, the two organizations would organize the clandestine migration of Moroccan Jews by land and by sea.

+Pisces Affair

+The 10 January 1961 sinking of the Pisces, a ship that ha-Misgeret of the Mossad leased, renamed Egoz (אגוז 'hazelnut'), and operated to clandestinely transport Moroccan Jews from the Gulf of Alhucemas to Israel via Gibraltar against Moroccan law, resulted in the death of 46 of the people aboard.
+Morocco was held responsible for the disaster in the press of the US, Europe, and Israel and subsequently eased its policies on Zionist emigration under international pressure.